Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds: The computation

 We expand this sum and we use additivity of the Chern character to obtain

 By inductive hypothesis, the latter is equal to

 which concludes the proof. \end{proof}

-In the case of $\mF$, the modularity follows also from \cite{markman}.
-However, Lemma \ref{lem:modularlambda} will turn out to be useful in the rest of the paper and beyond.

 We are now in position to prove Theorem \ref{thm:ext}.
-Thanks to the above Propositions \ref{lem:modularlambda},\ref{prop:stability1}, we will only need to check the cohomological computation.
+Thanks to the above Propositions \ref{lem:modularlambda}, we will only need to check the cohomological computation and the stability.
 Before this, we decompose $\mF \otimes \mF^\vee$ in irreducible summands, using Littlewood-Richardson rule, see e.g. \cite{wey03}.
 We have in fact:

-where the first two factors are therefore the irreducible summands of $End^0(\mF)$.
-Although the above decomposition might seem a bit obscure at a first sight, it is in fact quite natural.
-In fact, $\Sigma_{2,1,1}\mQ$ is nothing but $\W^2 \W^2 \mQ$, and of course $\Sigma_{2,2}\mQ \oplus \of_X$ is nothing but $\Sym^2 \W^2 \mQ$.
-Therefore, we can rewrite the decomposition \ref{decomposition} as which is simply the decomposition of the endomorphism bundle in its symmetric and skew-symmetric components.
+where with $\Sigma_\alpha \mQ$ we denote the Schur functor associated to the partition $\alpha$ applied to $\mQ$.
+The first two factors are therefore the irreducible summands of $End^0(\mF)$.
+Although the decomposition given in equation \ref{decomposition} might seem a bit obscure at a first sight, it is in fact quite natural.
+In fact, $\Sigma_{2,1,1}\mQ$ is nothing but $\W^2 \W^2 \mQ$, and of course $\Sigma_{2,2}\mQ|_X \oplus \of_X$ is nothing but $\Sym^2 \W^2 \mQ|_X$.
+Therefore, we can rewrite the decomposition in equation \ref{decomposition} as where the first term on the right hand side denotes the traceless part of the symmetric and skew-symmetric components of the endomorphism bundle.

-\begin{remark} Notice that all the summands of the decomposition are self-dual, in the sense that $G_i \cong G_i^{\vee}$.
-The same phenomenon happens for $\mE$, whose endomorphism bundle decomposes as $\Sigma_{2,1,1}\mQ(-1) \oplus \of_X$, both of which are self-dual. \end{remark}
+\begin{remark} Notice that all the summands of the decomposition in equation \ref{decomposition} are self-dual, in the sense that $G_i \cong G_i^{\vee}$.
+This can be checked directly at the level of the ambient Grassmannian, using the classical rules of duality for Schur functors, see \cite[Section 2.5]{Ku95} The same phenomenon happens for $\mE$, whose endomorphism bundle decomposes as $\Sigma_{2,1,1}\mQ(-1)|_X \oplus \of_X$, both of which are self-dual. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm:ext}] The main tools for this proof are the Koszul complex for $X$ in $\Gr(2,6)$ and the Borel--Bott--Weil theorem, for computing the cohomology groups of homogeneous vector bundles on homogeneous varieties.
 For a general introduction we refer to \cite[4.1.4]{wey03}, and \cite{dft} for examples of similar computations.
 The strategy goes as follows: the normal bundle of $X$ in $\Gr(2,6)$ is the restriction to $X$ of $\Sym^3 \mU^\vee$: hence the Koszul complex for $X$ is